felipecosta09/aws-modernization-with-cloud-one-fss/content/03_Automation/05_slack_integration.md

 {{% notice note %}}
 <p style='text-align: left;'>
-If you need more details on how to deploy the post action for <b>Slack integration</b> here is more information in our <a href="https://github.com/trendmicro/cloudone-filestorage-plugins/tree/master/post-scan-actions/aws-python-slack-notification">GitHub</a> repository.
+If you need more details on how to deploy the post action for <b>Slack integration</b> here is more information visit our <a href="https://github.com/trendmicro/cloudone-filestorage-plugins/tree/master/post-scan-actions/aws-python-slack-notification">GitHub</a> repository.
 </p>
 {{% /notice %}}